khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 Sequence alignment
 - allows us to identify conserved regions for vaccine/drug development
-- can help us predict the trajectory
+- can help us predict the virus's trajectory

 #### These are big questions that sequence alignment can contribute to answering

   </div>